 HaIrisim primary school in Karmiel

 Ronni Shtekler, an English teacher and the English coordinator of the HaIrisim School in Karmiel, has been teaching her students for several years one subject from the Entrepreneurship for Kids Program during the Global Entrepreneurship Week.

 In 2014 Global Entrepreneurship Week, Ronni taught the subject: entrepreneurship - everyone can, a subject that was designed as a disposable lesson plan in order to allow the kids to taste the Entrepreneurship for Kids Program

 Ronni's connection to the entrepreneurship subject is natural, since in addition to being a school teacher, she is an entrepreneur who developed the remedial education English kit, Learn English and Remember.

 After teaching three 6 grade classes this lesson plan, Ronni wrote this next email:

-As part of the Entrepreneur Week, I taught a class with parts from the Entrepreneurship for Kids Program that you developed.
+As part of the Global Entrepreneurshipo Week, I taught a class with parts from the Entrepreneurship for Kids Program that you developed.

 As you know, every year in our school we teach an entrepreneur class for our senior students and every year, every single student shows great interest and involvement.